-Prereq.: 3002, 3003, 3060, 3103, 3999, 4020 and senior level status or permission of instructor.
+Prereq.: 3000, 3001, 3002, 3003, 3060, 3103, 3999, 4020 and senior level status or permission of instructor.

-Nursing care directed toward maintenance and restoration of health for adult individuals experiencing multiple, complex alterations in health is used in both theory and clinical practice.
-Advanced concepts, important in undestanding of health, illness, dying and death will be considered from a human science and caring perspective.
+Nursing care directed toward maintenance and restoration of health for adult individuals experiencing multiple, complex alterations in health are used in both theory and clinical practice.
+Advanced concepts important in the understanding of health, illness, dying and death will be considered from a human science and caring perspective.